Part of the

-Eames Consulting Group are committed to ensuring that our business is conducted with credibility, integrity and ethics, and in compliance with all relevant legislation.
-We are committed to preventing slavery and human trafficking in line with The Modern Slavery Act 2015 (‘The Act’) and have a zero tolerance approach both within our own business and our supply chain.
-Modern Slavery is a violation of fundamental human rights and involves the recruitment, movement, harbouring or receiving of children, women or men for the purpose of exploitation.
+Eames Consulting Group, established in 2002, specialises in providing recruitment solutions to the financial and professional services sectors on a national and international basis.
+We are dedicated to ensuring that our business is conducted with credibility, integrity, ethics and in compliance with all relevant legislation.
+We are committed to preventing slavery and human trafficking in line with The Modern Slavery Act 2015 (‘The Act’) and have a zero-tolerance approach both within our own business and our supply chain.
+Modern Slavery is a violation of fundamental human rights and involves the recruitment, movement, harbouring or receiving of children, women, or men for the purpose of exploitation.

-Every employee is responsible for reading and complying with this policy and ensuring that any supplier they engage with has similar values and procedures in place.
+Every employee and all persons working for us or on our behalf, including contractors and external consultants, are responsible for reading and complying with this policy and ensuring that any supplier they engage with has similar values and procedures in place.

 As part of our commitment to preventing modern slavery and human trafficking we have in place systems to:

-- Identify and assess potential risk areas in our supply chain so these can then be mitigated and monitored
+Identify and assess potential risk areas in our supply chain, and internally, so these can then be mitigated and monitored